 Rep. Katie Hill, Facing An Ethics Investigation, Says She Will Resign

-Rep. Katie Hill, D-Calif., says she plans to resign in the face of an ethics investigation stemming from allegations that she had an inappropriate sexual relationship with a member of her congressional staff
+Rep. Katie Hill, D-Calif., says she plans to resign in the face of an ethics investigation stemming from allegations that she had an inappropriate sexual relationship with a member of her congressional staff.

 "It is with a broken heart that today I announce my resignation from Congress," Hill wrote in a statement released on Sunday.
 "This is the hardest thing I have ever had to do, but I believe it is the best thing for my constituents and our country."